FloofyReal/assignment-gis/documentation.md

 API calls return json responses with JSON filled with query returns (default types of GeoJSON: Point, Polygon, ...).
 The are then parsed in map.js to be in correct GeoJSON form for Mapbox to accept them.

+## Instalation and use

+virtualenv <name of a folder> - Create new virtual enviroment for Python 3 source <name of a folder>/bin/activate - Active virtual enviroment [sudo] pip install -r misc/requirements.txt - Install all dependecies python cherry.py - Start a server which listents on localhost:8080